rahuljha/rahuljha.github.io/_posts/2020-11-22-notes-from-emnlp-2020.markdown

 Apart from the zoom sessions and the scheduled keynotes, I split the rest of the time between watching pre-recorded talks and meeting people in the gather space.
 The gather space worked really well, even better than a physical conference lobby in some cases, since you could quickly look at who was around.

-Here, I summarize a few of the interesting papers I saw, the keynotes, panel discussions and a couple of tutorials.

 ##	Some Papers

 ###	Multi-View Conversation Summarization